MAT34525/A4S1_WMLMS/README.md

 Once both front-end and back-end instances ar running, you can open your browser and navigate to : http://localhost:4200/

-Hopefully, if you didn't managed to run or build the project, you have a presentation video in `Advanced Database Management` as well !
+Hopefully, if you didn't managed to run or build the project, you have a presentation video in `NodeJS_React` as well !

 ## User guide